microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 Use the following steps to connect to the VM with RDP and prepare for the next module.

 1. Use Remote Desktop to connect into the Virtual Machine.
+    1. In the Azure Portal for your virtual machine select **Connect** from the left-hand menu.
+    1. Under Native RDP click on **Select**.
+    1. Scroll down to Download and open the RDP file and click on Download RDP file.
+    1. Select the RDP file to open it and click on **Connect**.
-1. Copy the **tpch.bak** SQL Server backup file from the GitHub repo release (https://github.com/microsoft/cloudsqlworkshop/releases/tag/v1.0-alpha) that contains the backup of the database to the "f:\data" drive folder.
+1. Inside the virtual machine, copy the **tpch.bak** SQL Server backup file from the GitHub repo release (https://github.com/microsoft/cloudsqlworkshop/releases/tag/v1.0-alpha) that contains the backup of the database to the "f:\data" drive folder.
 1. Copy the **restore_tpch.sql** script from this folder into the f:\data folder.
 1. Load the **restore_tpch.sql** script into SSMS to restore the database.
 Should only take about 10-15 seconds to restore.